shuvijs/shuvijs.org/docs/guide/features/Routes/middleware.md

     teams.tsx
 ```

-If you _do_ have sub-directories with nested routes, Middleware will run from the top down.
+If you _do_ have sub-directories with nested routes, middleware will run from the top down.
 For example, if you have `/pages/about/_middleware.ts` and `/pages/about/team/_middleware.ts`, `/about` will run first and then `/about/team`.
-The below example shows how this works with a nested routing structure.
+The below example show how this works with a nested routing structure.

 ```bash
 - package.json